StonedEdge/Retro-Lite-CM4-Dock/README.md

 1) **Splashscreen mode**
    - Splashscreen is played until EmulationStation starts.
 After which, stats mode is entered
 2) **Stats mode**
-   - Shows general system statistics - IP address, SoC temperature, RAM usage, etc. Stats are update in 5 second intervals
+   - Shows general system statistics - IP address, SoC temperature, RAM usage, etc. Stats are updated in 5 second intervals
    - Retro stats - see your systems overall top 5 games played by (a) duration and (b) times played
 3) **Game mode**
    - Shows a combined image of the game being played on launch of any game